tact-lang/tact-by-example/src/routes/(examples)/03-receive-coins/content.md

 ## Refunding senders

-If the transaction reverts, unused excess value will be sent back to sender (unless the sender opted out of a bounced reply by clearing the `bounce` flag).
+If the transaction reverts, unused excess value will be sent back to sender on the *bounced* message.

 You can also refund the excess if the transaction succeeds by sending it back using `reply()` in a response message.
-This is the best way to guarantee senders are only paying for the exact gas their message consumed.
+This is the best way to guarantee senders are only paying for the exact gas that their message consumed.